pablo-iglesias/Kubernetes-settings/gke/README.md

 > kubectl get service webapp1

-Copy the external IP (wait if pending) and paste it in your browser, you should see the application running You can login with admin|admin or user1|pass1
+Copy the external IP (wait if pending) and paste it in your browser, you should see the application running.
+You can login with admin|admin or user1|pass1.

 Because debug mode is turned, you can grab the id of a POD and watch the stdout with the following command